-This Official Statement (including the cover pages and Appendices A through E attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$823,845,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2001, Series D (the "Bonds").
+This Official Statement (including the cover pages and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$250,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2002, Series A (the "Bonds").
 The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
 However, for information regarding certain statutory limits on state tax revenue growth and expenditures for debt service, see "SECURITY FOR THE BONDS" and the April Information Statement (described below) under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues" and "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES - Limit on Debt Service Appropriations."
-In addition, payment of the principal of and interest on det will be guaranteed under a municipal bond insurance policy issued by MBIA Insurance Corporation (the "Insurer").
-See "BOND INSURANCE" and Appendix E.

-The Bonds are being issued to finance certain authorized capital projects of the Commonwealth and to currently and advance refund certain bonds of the Commonwealth as set forth in Appendix B - Table of Refunded Bonds.
-See "THE BONDS - Plan of Finance" and "Application of Proceeds."
+The Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
+See "THE BONDS - Application of Proceeds of the Bonds."